Gloria-21/weird_and_wonderful/README.md

 10. [StartBoostrap](https://startbootstrap.com/)

-    I use the start boostrap [template](https://startbootstrap.com/template/shop-homepage) to style the website
+    I have used the start boostrap [template](https://startbootstrap.com/template/shop-homepage) to style the website

 ## Testing